-Matias Tactile Pro 3 Keyboard review
+Matias Tactile Pro 3 Keyboard full review

 In marked contrast to the extensive choice in keybaords for Windows computers, Mac users have a far smaller selection for high-grade keyboards.

 This might be explained by the high quality of keyboards that have been supplied as standard with most Macintosh PCs over the years.
 The latest Apple keyboard models, available wired or wireless, have low-profile white Scrabble-style keys embedded into a stylish satin alumininium chassis.

 These ultra-thin keyboards are superbly finished, quiet in operation, and more than acceptable for even fastidious users.

 If you prefer some real mechanical feedback as you type though, the Matias Tactile Pro has what you need.
 It’s a hefty full-size keyboard, styled in white plastic, and redolent of the transparent body/white key Apple Mac keyboards of the early 2000s.